leoaugustov/dlq-utils/README.md

 Here you will find a list of features I want to include in the project:

-- 🔧 Add tooling to facilitate local testing (RODAR LAMBDA LOCAL: https://github.com/lambci/docker-lambda; https://docs.localstack.cloud/user-guide/aws/lambda/)
+- 🔧 Add tooling to facilitate local testing
 - 🔧 Add hot reload to automatically rebuild the project and improve the development experience